 Credit: Smithsonian Institution Archives

 Figure 2.
-Henry’s map of the Front Campus with Poplar and Elm Trees, 1833
+Henry’s map of the “Front Campus with Poplar and Elm Trees,” 1833.

-On September 29, 1835, the Board of Trustees decided to expand Henry’s house [23].
+On September 29, 1835, the Board of Trustees decided to expand Henry’s house [23]:

-“Resolved that an addition be made to the house of Professor Henry, by erecting a wing on the southwest end of the house, which shall contain four comfortable rooms of such materials, and on such plan as the building committee may judge proper, and that the funds necessary for completing this addition be procured in the same manner, as prescribed in the second resolution [that is, to get loan from a bank].”
+“Resolved that an addition be made to the house of Professor Henry, by erecting a wing on the southwest end of the house, which shall contain four comfortable rooms of such materials, and on such plan as the building committee may judge proper, and that the funds necessary for completing this addition be procured in the same manner, as prescribed in the second resolution [that is, to get a loan from a bank].”